Establishing accountability between the COCPA and its members

 II.
 Conform with these Bylaws and Rules of the Code of Professional Conduct.

-IV.
+III.
 Engage in the practice of public accounting only with a firm that is enrolled in a Society approved practice monitoring program.

 (f) Honorary Members.

 This class shall consist of persons who are entitled to receive such honor by virtue of their ability and their outstanding service to the accounting profession and the community.
 Honorary Members shall be elected by the vote of two thirds of the members of the Board of Directors present at any meeting.
+Honorary Members shall have all of the rights of any class of member except the right to vote.
+Honorary Members are exempted from the membership CPE requirements.

 A membership certificate shall be issued to each individual upon election as a Fellow Member.
 The form and wording of the certificate shall be approved by the Board of Directors.
-Certificates of membership shall be returned to the Secretary of the Society upon suspension or termination of membership for any cause except death.
-Nothing contained herein shall be construed to give members the right to publicize in any manner membership in the Society except for Fellow Members in good standing.

-The annual dues for each type of membership as defined in Article I shall be established annually by the Board of Directors.
+The dues for each type of membership as defined in Article I shall be established annually by the Board of Directors.
 The Board may set varying rates dependent on certificate date, residency, occupation, or any combination of the foregoing.

 Dues shall be payable as determined by the Board of Directors.
 The member’s status shall determine the amount of dues payable for the ensuing 12-month period.

-No dues shall be assessed Honorary Members.
+No dues shall be assessed Honorary or Life Members.

 Any member who has been a member of the Society for 35 years and is fully retired shall be carried as a Life Member without further payment of dues.